List of Intel SSDs

 On September 8, 2008, Intel began shipping its first mainstream solid-state drives (SSDs), the X18-M and X25-M with 80 GB and 160 GB storage capacities.
 Reviews measured high performance with these MLC-based drives.
-Intel released its SLC-based Enterprise X25-E Extreme SSDs on October 15 that same year in capacities of 32GB and 64GB.
+Intel released its SLC-based Enterprise X25-E Extreme SSDs on October 15 that same year in capacities of 32 GB and 64 GB.

 In July 2009, Intel moved its X25-M and X18-M lines from a 50-nanometer to a 34-nanometer process.
 These new drives, dubbed by the press as the X25-M and X18-M G2 (or generation 2), reduced prices by up to 60 percent while offering lower latency and improved performance.

 On February 1, 2010, Intel and Micron announced that they were gearing up for production of NAND flash memory using a new 25-nanometer process.
 In March of that same year, Intel entered the budget SSD segment with its X25-V drives with an initial capacity of 40 GB.
 The SSD 310, Intel's first mSATA drive was released in December 2010, providing X25-M G2 performance in a much smaller package.

 March 2011 saw the introduction of two new SSD lines from Intel.
 The first, the SSD 510, used an SATA 6 Gigabit per second interface to reach speeds of up to 500 MB/s.
 The drive, which uses a controller from Marvell Technology Group, was released using 34 nm NAND Flash and came in capacities of 120 GB and 250 GB.
 The second product announcement, the SSD 320, is the successor to Intel's earlier X25-M. It uses the new 25 nm process that Intel and Micron announced in 2010, and was released in capacities of 40, 80, 120, 160, 300 and 600 GB.
 Sequential read performance maxes out at 270 MB/s due to the older SATA 3 Gbit/s interface, and sequential write performance varies greatly based on the size of the drive with sequential write performance of the 40 GB model peaking at 45 MB/s and the 600 GB at 220 MB/s.